 While the graphical shine of the city and detail in the enemies remains impressive, getting everything moving is where the game sticks to its own webbing and gets caught like a fly.
 At times it slows to a crawl, and not a web-crawl either, and this simply breaks any action setpieces currently being played out.

-The effects of the obviously un-optimised engine also bear heavy on the fights, leading to Amazing Spidey Vita 2missed punches and ducks and making the whole thing a bit of a mess.
+The effects of the obviously un-optimised engine also bear heavy on the fights, leading to missed punches and ducks and making the whole thing a bit of a mess.
 Which is a big shame because the beginning of the game shows little sign of this and certainly makes everything feel as impressive as Spider-man should have been on Sony’s handheld. it’s when you finally get out into the open world and when the game starts to bombard you with too many enemies or movable objects that it all breaks down.

 Yet when it works, it works well and I found myself forgiving the game for its faulty sections, just because the rest of it is so impressive.
 In fact, you could argue that it makes the game a little harder, no bad thing given the original’s fairly quick progression through the story.